binary-manu/arch-ansible/README.md

   packages, installing a DE, creating users and configuring locales.
 At the end, the system is read for use.

-Whn used together, they build a complete system from an installation media. `mainconfig` can also be run independently of `bootstrap`, provided that the initial system state allows for Ansible incoming connections.
+When used together, they build a complete system from an installation media. `mainconfig` can also be run independently of `bootstrap`, provided that the initial system state allows for Ansible incoming connections.